 FIFA WORLD CUP CLUB BENEFITS

-As part of an agreement between ECA and FIFA signed in 2008, FIFA allocates an amount from the benefits of the FIFA World Cup to clubs in order to recognise the important part they play in the success of the tournament.
+As part of an agreement between ECA and FIFA signed in 2008, FIFA allocates an amount from the benefits of the FIFA World Cup to clubs to recognise the important part they play in the success of the tournament.
 The agreed provisions set aside were $40m for the 2010 FIFA World Cup South Africa and $70m for the 2014 FIFA World Cup Brazil.
 The payments are distributed via the National Associations to the clubs of the players who participated in the final competition.

 Distribution Mechanism

-Unlike the latest UEFA agreement for the UEFA EURO, the distribution mechanism for the FIFA World Cup only benefits clubs releasing players to the final tournament.
+Unlike the latest UEFA agreement for UEFA EURO, the distribution mechanism for the FIFA World Cup only benefits clubs releasing players to the final tournament.

 At the 2014 FIFA World Cup in Brazil, 396 clubs affiliated to 57 different National Associations from around the globe received a share of $70m, which was calculated by reference to the number of players from a club who were selected for the tournament and the number of days each player was at the tournament.
 This period started two weeks before the opening match of the final competition, up until the day after his national team was eliminated.
 More specifically, the "total amount per player" is calculated by multiplying the number of days a player was present at the 2014 FIFA World Cup by a fixed amount "per player per day", which was set at $2,800.
-Of the "total amount per player", a pro rata share is then passed on to the club(s) with which a player was registered in the two year period before the final tournament (i.e. season 2012/13 and 2013/14).
+Of the "total amount per player", a pro rata share is then passed on to the club(s) with which a player was registered in the two-year period before the final tournament (i.e. season 2012/13 and 2013/14).

 FIFA World Cup 2018 & 2022